cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/player.md

 <img src="player_img/play-controls.png">

-The start marker for the player inside the object editor can be set by double-clicking anywhere.
+The start marker for the player inside the object editor can be set by double-clicking anywhere on a time-graduated view – either the main editor view, or the [timeline view](time-sequence#timeline-editor), when relevant.

 Use <kbd>Esc</kbd> to reset the start marker at the beginning (time = 0).